(855) 924-532024/7 Admissions

 Local Data

-Opioid Addiction Statistics in Norwood and Bergen County
+Opioid Addiction Statistics in Bergen County

 Bergen County and the greater Northern New Jersey region face significant challenges with opioid addiction.
 Key regional data points from treatment and public health sources include the following.